Benco Dental: History

 In February 2018, the Federal Trade Commission accused Benco Dental, Patterson Companies, and Henry Schein, the three largest American full-service distributors of dental supplies, of violating antitrust law.
 In October 2019, an FTC administrative law judge dismissed the claims against Henry Schein while ruling that Benco and Patterson had violated antitrust laws by refusing to compete for the business of buying groups.

+In 2023, Benco Dental acquired PPO Profits, a provider of dental fee negotiations and revenue cycle management services, which is operated as a standalone company.